SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 Unauthorized Command Execution.
 The count of database commands that resulted in TNS-01190 errors over the previous 24 hours.

-Possible InAppropriate Activity.
+Possible Inappropriate Activity.
 The count of lsnrctl commands the resulted in errors of the following types over the previous 24 hours: TNS-01169, TNS-01189, TNS-01190, "TNS-12508", ORA-12525, ORA-28040, or ORA-12170.

 Connections By Privileged Users.
 A donut chart that shows the breakdown of connections from privileged user accounts, such as root and administrator, over the previous 24 hours.